y330/FragmentQR/index.md

 **Technical:** it is a part of a URL defined in a URI fragment ` your-url/#URI-fragment` that defines a text snippet.
 The syntax for a text fragment is `  your-url/#:~:text="text-snippet"  `.

-#### **What does FragmentQR do?**
+#### **What will FragmentQR do for me?**

-FragmentQR enabled users to select text, and have their selection automatically be copied as a text fragment, after which a QR code can be generated from the users clipboard.
+FragmentQR can enable you to select specifictext, and have it automatically be copied as a text fragment, after which a QR code can be generated from the users clipboard.

 #### **What browsers/platforms are compatible with FragmentQR?**